 BDO has gone as far as predicting that a Global Energy Trade will see LNG and solar “bring electricity to four in five African people” and that in regards to mining, “By 2020, renewables will account for one-quarter of the world’s electricity generation as dependence on coal wanes.”

 Despite these predictions, EY is assured that the global pressure to transition to a low-carbon economy is continually increasing.
 They’ve prioritised renewable energy, electrification of mines and focusing on Scope 3 emissions as the top minimisation strategies to reduce the carbon footprint, ranked fourth in their Top 10 list.

 #3 The Democratisation of data

-The amount of data that organisations within the resources sector hold is almost unfathomable.
-What people are expecting from 2020 is greater efforts to glean the valuable insights from this data that can be applied back into business strategies.
-BDO predicts that for Oil & Gas “the average E&P company will make use of 10 percent of its big data—up significantly from today, but nowhere near full potential.”
+The amount of data that organisations within the resources sector hold are almost unfathomable.
+What people are expecting from 2020 is greater efforts to glean valuable insights from this data that can be applied back into business strategies.
+BDO predicts that for Oil & Gas “the average E&P company will make use of 10 per cent of its big data — up significantly from today, but nowhere near full potential.”
 This will involve placing data sensors on all equipment and every location possible to continue building bigger data resources.

 Workforce and compliance management requires secure, efficient and practical management of data.
-Most major companies in the resources sector still store massive amounts of worker information on colossal excel spreadsheets.
-They may also use systems that do not “talk to each other” meaning the same data is doubled-stored in various locations on different systems.
-MyPass’ “single source of truth” strategy makes these processes redundant, placing all the relevant data in a singular location so it can be used for all relevant purposes from recruitment to compliance and on-boarding.
+Most major companies in the resources sector still store massive amounts of worker information on colossal Excel spreadsheets.
+They may also use systems that do not 'talk to each other' meaning the same data is doubled-stored in various locations on different systems.
+MyPass®’s 'single source of truth' strategy makes these processes redundant, placing all the relevant data in a singular location so it can be used for all relevant purposes from recruitment to compliance and onboarding.